Eng Bee Tin: Products

 The main product of Eng Bee Tin is the hopia ube.
 In 2013, it was reported that the hopia remains to be the product sold the most which has 22 variants.
-The store also sells mooncakes and tikoy.
+Other products they are famous for are mooncakes and tikoy, which are popular during the Mid-Autumn Festival and Chinese New Year, respectively.

 In 2012, the most sold variants are the hopia ube and hopia mongo with the latter filled with mung beans.
-Both variants in the same year reportedly sells 4,000 to 5,000 packs a day while the rest of the variants sells 3,000 packs a day.
-The chain sells tikoy, a food product customarily consumed during Lunar New Year, all year-round.
-The chain also sells sugar-free version of the product.
+Both variants in the same year reportedly sells 4,000 to 5,000 packs a day, while the other variants sell 3,000 packs a day.
+The chain also sells sugar-free versions of their products.